-This cosy soup is made with everyday ingredients.
-You should be able to find them all at your local store.
+This cozy soup is made with 10 simple ingredients that are easy to find at your local grocery store.

 - Mushrooms - choose the ones you like the most.
-I tend to use chestnut mushrooms because I like their earthy flavour, but you could also use white mushrooms, portobello or porcini.
+I tend to use chestnut mushrooms because I like their earthy flavor, but you could also use white mushrooms, portobello or porcini.

-- Parmesan - another hard nutty cheese like pecorino or Grana Padano will also work well.
+- Parmesan cheese - another hard nutty cheese like pecorino or Grana Padano will also work well.

-Fry the mushrooms in melted butter on a high heat until they begin to brown and set aside.
+- In a large pot, fry the mushrooms in melted butter on a medium-high heat until they begin to brown and set aside.

-Add the chicken stock gradually and stir continuously to get rid of any lumps.
+3. Add the chicken broth gradually and stir continuously to get rid of any lumps.
 Then stir in the cream, nutmeg and black pepper.

 🥣 Serving suggestions